MboiTui/PopGen-in-R/HPC_fastStructure.md

 fastSTR <- readQ(files = runs, filetype = "basic")
 ```

-Haven't fixed the below. in general gdsGL is a genlight object I use to get pop names. fastSTR is the list of ! files from the structrue run.
+Haven't fixed the below. in general gdsGL is a genlight object I use to get pop names.
+Individuals need to be in the same order as they are in the fastSTR file.
+That line of code will likely not be useful for most people, having different data structures and workflows. fastSTR is the list of Q files from the structrue run.

 ```{r eval=FALSE}
 fastSTR <- alignK(fastSTR)